Zebedee Hanging Rail

 That was the start of a very long, time consuming process.
 They needed a short video example pitch as a form of interview.. which in itself took ages and about 150 takes!
 And there was a massive amount of due diligence, which took a month to get together (copies of patents, proof of sales, accounts..)

 Once I was through all that process, and was invited to appear then the work on the pitch started.
 Every word of what I wanted to say had to be double checked and practiced, forwards backwards and upside down!
-And then there was the seven years of accounts to memorise.
+And then there were the seven years of accounts to memorise.

 I had to think on that one.
 I ended up with a bit of a memory palace around the workshop, with each area covering a different years accounts, and turning the figures into rhymes which made them easy to memorise!